To become a recognized community leader in both the beautification of Southeastern Michigan and the education of Wayne County citizens.

 To provide exceptional volunteer and educational opportunities where Master Gardeners, and all other gardeners, may continue to learn, participate, contribute and network with other like-minded enthusiasts; influencing all gardeners in self-sustaining, environmentally-friendly garden practices and thus growing our membership.

 Integrative pest management methods

 The Master Gardeners of Western Wayne County (MGWWC) organization was established in the summer of 2006 with the purpose of forming an affiliated organization with Michigan State University’s Master Gardener program.
 We adopted the MSU by-laws and first Board of Directors was formed.
 The MGWWC were interested in promoting gardening and related activities, which has transformed from promoting to also providing exceptional educational and volunteer gardening opportunities.

 In 2008, a greenhouse committee was established to help support our club through humble plant profits.
-To this day, our members plant from seed, nurture and grow vegetables and herbs, starting every January in time for our May sale.
-Come check out our green house and consider joining this or one of the many other committees that may better fit your interests!
+Our members planted from seed, nurtured and grew vegetables and herbs, started every January in time for our May sale.
+We no longer have the greenhouse and definitely miss our time spent with our plants.

 The first Board began over potluck dinners -- and the tradition of picnics, parties and social activities continues!
 Our success is indicated by our steady increase in membership numbers.
 Please join us at our next outing and consider joining the MGWWC!